lehner-lab/DiMSum/docs/INSTALLATION.md

 The easiest way to install DiMSum is using the [bioconda package](https://anaconda.org/bioconda/r-dimsum).

-Firstly, install the conda package manager (if you don't already have it).
+Firstly, install the Conda package manager (if you don't already have it).

 On MacOS, run:
 ```